-It's only natural that simple and streamlined desks have risen in popularity in recent years.
+It's only natural that simple and streamlined desks have risen in popularity.
 People don't need the large corner surfaces that hold at once a computer tower, monitor, printer, and fax machine anymore.
 All we need is a space for our laptops and maybe a lamp.

 Hide your clutter in one fell swoop with this console desk, which features a sliding top to conceal your workspace.